![]() |

 The West NC 72

-trailblazer along US 74 West with grass growing behind and construction
+trailblazer along US 74 West with grass growing behind and construction equipment in the distance.

 A look at the barriers

 along the median.
-Traffic is only allowed to turn left from US 74 East
+Traffic is only allowed to turn left from US 74 East at the 72 West intersection.

 PHOTOS FROM 2023

-Photos taken by David Gallo on US 74 East at the NC 130/72 interchange construction area in October 2023:
+>Photos taken by David Gallo on US 74 East at the NC 130/72 interchange construction area in October 2023:

-closer look at the grading and dirt piles along US 74 West near the NC
+A closer look at the grading and dirt piles along US 74 West near the NC

 72 intersection, and the completed paving of the lanes in the area.